AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 a call of `implicit_cast` would have to specify _both_ template arguments explicitly.

-Moreover, such parameters can’t usefully be placed after a template parameter pack or appear in a partial specialization, because there would be **no** way to explicitly specify or deduce them.
+Moreover, such parameters can't usefully be placed after a template parameter pack or appear in a partial specialization, because there would be **no** way to explicitly specify or deduce them.